6:00 PM Registration Opens, Hotel Corque Banquet Room

 6:30 PM All Courses Closed

-Located in the rear parking lot of the Hotel Corque, there will be over 30 cycling related vendors, a live DJ for your musical entertainment, massage therapists, cold draft beer provided by 2 local breweries and a BBQ Beef Brisket Meal cooked by the Hotel Corque staff as they have done in the past many years.
+Located in the rear parking lot of the Hotel Corque, there will be over 30 cycling related vendors, a live DJ for your musical entertainment, massage therapists, cold draft beer and a BBQ Lunch Meal cooked by the Hotel Corque staff as they have done in the past many years.
 Lunch tickets will also be available at the Festival site for friends, family members or guests.
-Cost is $20 each.
+Cost is $20.

 Helmets are mandatory.
 You do not have to show helmets at registration.
-SCOR will have helmets available for purchase at the registration area.
+SCOR will have helmets available for purchase in the SCOR merchandise booth.
 It is recommended each rider bring (2) water bottles, a tube, patch kit, tire levers, pump, a spare tire and warm clothing in layers that can be shed as the day warms up and carried with you.
 Bring rain gear if need be.

 THIS IS NOT A RACE!